nuggetInc/advent_of_code/solutions/year2022/src/day15/README.md

 This sensor's closest beacon is at `2,10`, and so you know there are no beacons that close or closer (in any positions marked `#`).

-None of the detected beacons seem to be producing the distress signal, so you'll need to  where the distress beacon is by working out where it **isn't**.
+None of the detected beacons seem to be producing the distress signal, so you'll need to work out where the distress beacon is by working out where it **isn't**.
 For now, keep things simple by counting the positions where a beacon cannot possibly be along just a single row.

 So, suppose you have an arrangement of beacons and sensors like in the example above and, just in the row where `y=10`, you'd like to count the number of positions a beacon cannot possibly exist.
 The coverage from all sensors near that row looks like this: